Food & cookery experiences

 - Chocolatier Kala King runs chocolate and patisseri making workshops in Hutton le Hole where you'll learn how to make and decorate your own truffles and understand tempering techniques.
 Children's chocolate workshops available too.
 The best bit, you get to take your chocolates home!

-- The latest opening in Yorkshire's Food Capital is the Malton Cookery School.
-Making full use of the bounties of the area (game from the moors and seafood from the coast of course), improve your skills in a state-of-the-art kitchen where the emphasis is on having fun.
+- Malton Cookery School in the heart of Yorkshire's Food Capital, makes full use of the bounties of the area (game from the moors and seafood from the coast of course).
+Improve your skills in a state-of-the-art kitchen where the emphasis is on having fun.
 Also on offer is the chance to join the 'Chef's Table' where accomplished chefs from the area's best venues cook dinner before your eyes.
 Plenty of child friendly courses too.

 - Autumn is the perfect time for a foraging experience, see our list of fungi and foraging forays here but do book far in advance, as these are very popular.